Song-of-Aeon/fonts-5/readme.txt

 A: Aight.
 10 USD per difficulty for a reasonable length song and +10 more for cool mods and a noteskin.
 Four bucks off both if it's a song I really like. aeon#2682

 Q: "Why is it so hard?
 The easy mode isn't easy at all!"
 A: Made for dancegame veterans.
 It is tough though.
-I can't even clear Eon Break or Everything Will Freeze on Flux very well.
+I can't even clear Eon Break or Everything Will Freeze very well.
 From the start, I was trying to map above my level.

 Q: "Five keyboard ways of control aren't enough!"
 A: Yeah well it supports controller, which also has five ways of control.
 Everything except start and select works as a direction.
 I recommend the Ls and Rs or joystick + ABXY.